MarvNC/StampNyaa/readme.md

 | :-----------------------------------------------: | :---------------------------------------: |
 | ![Download Line Packs](img/DownloadLinePacks.gif) | ![Manage and Sort](img/ManageAndSort.gif) |

+### 🔧 Usage

+- **Use the hotkey** `Ctrl+Shift+A` by default to open the app at any time, or click the icon in your system tray.
+- **Find your favorite sticker packs** on the [LINE Sticker Shop](https://store.line.me/stickershop/).
+- **Download the sticker packs** you want to use with StampNyaa by pressing the + button in the sidebar and pasting the sticker pack's URL.
+- **Use the stickers** by clicking on them in the app, and they will be automatically pasted to the app you're currently using.

 Remember that sticker packs from LINE are created by talented artists and are not free to use.
 Please support the creators by purchasing the sticker packs you download; they deserve it!

 Here are the creators whose stickers are shown in the above GIFs: